VIAUAD02/laborok/docs/english/05-android-sqlite/index.md

     DrawingScreen()
 }
 ```
+Let's run the application and try out the style selector!

 !!!example "TO BE SUBMITTED (1 point)"
     Create a **screenshot** showing the **completed Style Selector opened** (on an emulator, mirroring the device or with a screen capture), a **corresponding code snippet**, and your **neptun code somewhere in the code as a comment**!
 Upload the image to the repository in the solution as f2.png!

     The screenshot is a necessary condition for getting a score.

 ## Implementing the canvas (1 point)

+### Model classes

 During the drawing process, we want to draw points and lines.
 To handle these, let's create two data classes named `Line` and `Point`.
 Let's create a `model` *package* in our main *package*, then implement the two classes: